Benzocaine: Side effects

 Benzocaine is generally well tolerated and non-toxic when applied topically as recommended.

 However, there have been reports of serious, life-threatening adverse effects (e.g., seizures, coma, irregular heart beat, respiratory depression) with over-application of topical products or when applying topical products that contain high concentrations of benzocaine to the skin.

-Overapplication of oral anesthetics such as benzocaine can increase the risk of pulmonary aspiration by relaxing the gag-reflex and allowing regurgitated stomach contents or oral secretions to enter the airway.
-Applying an oral anesthetic and consuming beverages before going to bed can be particularly hazardous.

 The topical use of higher concentration (10–20%) benzocaine products applied to the mouth or mucous membranes has been found to be a cause of methemoglobinemia, a disorder in which the amount of oxygen carried by the blood is greatly reduced.
-This side effect is most common in children under two years of age.
-As a result, the FDA has stated that benzocaine products should not be used in children under two years of age, unless directed by and supervised by a healthcare professional.
-In European countries, the contraindication applies to children under 12 years of age.
-Symptoms of methemoglobinemia usually occur within minutes to hours of applying benzocaine, and can occur upon the first-time use or after additional use.

 Benzocaine may cause allergic reactions.
 These include: